JXWw3wLD9LArcR7c/Manual-WhatsApp-Key-DB-Extractor/README.md

 ###### KEY DIFFERENCES:

 - It won't decrypt the database for you
-- You are expected to install the old whatsapp apk yourself
+- You are expected to install the old whatsapp apk yourself (you may have to unnistall whatsapp)
 - Your whatsapp version prior to running this is not backed up.
 You are going to have to find a way to download it online
 - No powershell or sh version.
 Might do powershell though (not sh, I am not familiar with it)
 - No backup (You should not lose data if you unnistall whatsapp, I still advice you to backup)